truenas/middleware/docs/userguide/index.rst

 * `FreeNAS® 9.2.1.5: Shares Overview (AFP, NFS, CIFS, Time Machine)  <https://www.youtube.com/watch?v=rOueRnMNZtY>`_

-**NOTE:** videos are version-specific, meaning that some details of the tasks demonstrated may have changed in more recent versions of FreeNAS®.
+.. note:: videos are version-specific, meaning that some details of the tasks demonstrated may have changed in more recent versions of FreeNAS®.
 When in doubt, refer to the documentation specific to your version of FreeNAS®.

 Professional Support
 --------------------